63% of K-12 schools have insufficient Internet access

 In order to deliver this content, schools also need robust wired and wireless networks using the most up-to-date standards to ensure that students and teachers can access digital learning resources from anywhere in their school.

 The Four Gaps: Roadblocks to an Upgrade

 Four main gaps prevent struggling K-12 schools from effectively upgrading:

 We know that 63% of public schools lack sufficient Internet access, but we do not know where these schools are or who is being affected.

-90% of school districts do not have the dedicated networking staff that are needed to design, implement, and manage their Internet infrastructure.
+Most school districts do not have the networking staffing needed to design, implement, and manage high-speed Internet infrastructure to the classroom.

 Schools are overpaying for Internet connectivity and equipment - despite collectively being the largest purchasers of Internet infrastructure in the country.

 The $2.5 billion E-Rate program is not implementing high-impact broadband, network, and wireless infrastructure in schools